 Look.
 The stories I’ve read and the conditions I’ve seen have shown me that a lot hasn’t changed since some of my favorite, boldest, black women first railed against injustice with their dance, presence, and words.
 So I know that this is the time in my life to be brave because I have to be.
 I’ve had enough practice.
 Enough time.
 And I’ve certainly had enough examples of the right way to wage war with my art.

-So that’s how I’m
+So that’s how I gotta write my shit.

 I give myself permission.

 As I do, I’ll just keep my friends close, check on my mama, and get to this money.
 I’ll also try to pray when I feel invited.
 Better yet, I’ll try my best to remember that when it comes to prayer (read as: salat), I’m the one who scares myself off from it–I’ve already been told that I’m always invited.

 Remaining in this state takes practice for me.
 Training, even.
 Some days I want to push my writing aside.
 I want to call off my calling and lay the fuck down.
 But that’s not allowed in my fucking space program.
 Ne’er a weak bitch got launched into space who didn’t earn it.

 As a quick aside, I’d also like you to know that I’d originally called this blog “Zero Gravity” because I thought that sounded way cooler than anything else.
 But it “sounded way cooler” in the way those ’70s hippies raising two fingers toward the sky while calling for “world peace” did.